4 Tips to Increase Fundraising Conversion Rates

 While your nonprofit should test what works with your specific community and its behavior, this data points you in the right direction to drive higher conversions on your pages.
 It shows that you must capture someone’s attention as soon as they land on your page, either to immediately convert or keep learning more to eventually convert.

 Your nonprofit needs to strike the perfect balance of engaging content that will hook in your visitors and increase their likelihood of checking out.
 Below, we supply some tips and best practices that can help your nonprofit engage visitors, disseminate important information, and inspire action.

 Before we dig into the best practices, it’s important to understand the different ways a prospective supporter can convert, especially across different campaign types, and which action your nonprofit wants to encourage.

 Supporters can sign up to fundraise on your nonprofit’s behalf by creating a personal fundraising page.
-If you’re running a peer-to-peer campaign or registration with fundraising event, this is your primary call to action.
+If you’re running a peer-to-peer fundraising platform or registration with fundraising event, this is your primary call to action.

 Purchase a Ticket

 A ticketed event, either in-person or virtual, will have a call to action that asks supporters to purchase a ticket in order to attend.

 Tips to Increase Your Fundraising Conversion Rates

 Armed with an understanding of different ways to convert across Classy campaign types, your organization can begin building and optimizing your campaign for higher conversion rates.
 Below, we walk through steps you can take to enhance your campaign and strengthen your efforts.